Cold-brewed coffee - It`s hot

 - Taste the coffee continuously

-- When you hit the flavor you want, the coffee is filtered through a coffee filter
+- When you hit the flavour you want, the coffee is filtered through a coffee filter

 - The coffee can stay up for two weeks in the fridge

 Which coffee is suitable for cold brewed coffee?